home films tv biog best scene shop news discussion download interviews more all the sites русский

 Ken Russell Pop Goes the Easel Pauline Boty

-Restricted by black-and-white Russell handles the colour artworks well, but compared with for example Savage Messiah the subjects are just too boring to carry the film and end up looking very pretentious.
+Restricted by black-and-white Russell handles the colour artworks well, but compared with for example Savage Messiah the subjects are can't carry the film and end up looking very pretentious.
 Tony Hancock's The Rebel from 1961 covers the same material satirically (with Oliver Reed as one of the artists)The party sequence is copied later in Song of Summer and there is a scene playing pinballs (Tommy).

 Pauline Boty Pauline Boty in Ken Russell Pop Goes the Easel